rodricios/autocomplete/README.md

 *I scan through the first 10 words.* Oh, I just remembered that the next letter is 'r'.

-*You start filtering out some more words.*
+*You start taking out even more words.*

 *10 seconds later.*